mikelalex/simple_shell/README.md

 No more than 5 functions per file
 All your header files should be include guarded
 Use system calls only when you need to (why?)
+Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
+Format, see Docker

 # GitHub
 *There should be one project repository per group.
 If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
 Add your partner as a collaborator. *

-More Info
+# More Info
-Output
+## Output
-Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
+* Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below) Example of error with sh:
+* The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below)

+## Example of error with sh:

 $ echo "qwerty" | /bin/sh
 /bin/sh: 1: qwerty: not found
 $ echo "qwerty" | /bin/../bin/sh
 /bin/../bin/sh: 1: qwerty: not found
 $

-Same error with your program hsh:
+## Same error with your program hsh:

 $ echo "qwerty" | ./hsh
 ./hsh: 1: qwerty: not found